-- The Program provides radiation badges for the purpose of detecting excessive radiation exposure over time.
-These badges are assigned to each student MUSC Radiation Safety Department and are available in the Assistant Program Administrators office.
-All students are required to wear radiation safety badges anytime that radiation emitting equipment is being used. - It is the student's responsibility to obtain and return all badges to the Program.
+- The AFN Program provides radiation badges for the purpose of detecting excessive radiation exposure over time.
+These badges are assigned to each student MUSC Radiation Safety Department.
+For your safety, all students are required to wear radiation safety badges in the clinical area.
+The badge should be worn on the outside of lead aprons while radiation emitting equipment is being used. - It is the student's responsibility to obtain and return their radiation badge to the AFN Program.
 There is record of badges issued and returned.
-Badges must be returned per the Radiation Safety Department policy and the date will be posted on the Google calendar.
-If the student fails to return the badge on time, the student will be responsible for paying a penalty (\$55) for late returns.
-A check payable to "MUSC AFN Program" must be remitted to the Program Administrator.
+Badges must be returned by the 10th of the month following the badge date range per the Radiation Safety Department policy.
+If the student loses or fails to return the badge on time, the student will be responsible for paying a \$50 penalty.
+A check payable to "MUSC AFN Program" must be remitted to the Assistant Program Administrator.